 Integration tests coverage includes the whole workflow, from sending the client request, to getting the result from the server.
 Since the Language Server Protocol defines bidirectional communication between the client and the server, we used pygls to simulate the client and send desired requests to the server.
-To get better understanding of how setup it, take a look at our test fixtures.
+To get a better understanding of how to set it up, take a look at our test fixtures.